chewmanfoo/github-pages-with-docker/_posts/2024-02-27-aws-health-quit-waking-me-up.markdown

 I keep threatening to fix it, but I never do.
 But I recently found this blog post [here][blog-post], that maybe outlines how to make a reasonable AWS Health Alerting System, so I'm going to spend some time now figuring this out.

+### Design Ideas
+I envision a Lambda which reads a json object from an S3 bucket or a record from Dynamodb which contains configuration data, specifically, perhaps lists of alerts to ignore, convert to daily emails, alert on immediately etc. The Lambda would be inbvoked by AWS Health and would itself send the message onto SNS etc. to deliver to the On-Call Guy.
+Thus we filter the messages AWS Health gives us into 4 quadrants.

 [aws-health]: https://docs.aws.amazon.com/health/latest/ug/aws-health-concepts-and-terms.html#aws-health-events
 [blog-post]: https://aws.amazon.com/blogs/mt/using-tag-based-filtering-to-manage-health-monitoring-and-alerting-at-scale/